yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 To edit the provider, select **Config Details**, make changes, and click **Apply Changes**.
 For more information, refer to [Provider settings](#provider-settings).
 Note that for YBA version 2.20.1 and later, if the provider has been used to create a universe, you can only edit a subset of fields, including the following:

 - Provider Name
-- Access Key ID
-- Secret Access Key
+- AWS credentials (Access Key ID and Secret Access Key)
 - Regions - You can add regions and zones to an in-use provider.
 Note that you cannot edit existing region details, delete a region if any of the region's zones are in use, or delete zones that are in use.
+- Linux version catalog

 To view the universes created using the provider, select **Universes**.